Liz Seller

 Karen Burns

-I was diagnosed with chronic fatigue in 2005 and after a few years my health slowly improved though I was still prone to cold and flu type symptoms and sinus infections.
+I was diagnosed with fatigue in 2005 and after a few years my health slowly improved though I was still prone to cold and flu type symptoms and sinus infections.
 In 2009 I moved to the UK (from New Zealand) and over the next 18 months I struggled with more frequent and long lasting colds.
 Although I was managing to work full time I was finding it difficult to participate in the sport and activities I loved and was feeling more worn down.
 When I looked through my training log and realised I had had 11 colds in the past year lasting on average two weeks (but some as long as 3-4) I knew I needed to look for further help.
 Read more ….

 When I woke up one morning with a cold, I didn’t really think too much about it.
 I didn’t realise that my whole life was about to change.
 I went to work as usual and, when I started feeling worse, took some tablets and got on with what I needed to do.
 In spite of swollen glands I went out to dinner with a friend but the next day I felt so ill I actually stayed home in bed.
 I didn’t go back to work for four and a half years.
 Read more….